-Want the best women’s road bike on the block?
-We’re introducing five of the top choices for women’s road bikes that have speed, comfort, and performance in mind.
-The LIV Envie advanced and Specialized Amira Comp are two of the bikes we’ll discuss that can provide reliability and maneuverability to road cyclists on hills and around turns, regardless of speed.
+We’re introducing five of the women’s bicycle choices for speed, comfort, and performance in mind.
+The LIV Envie Advanced and Specialized Amira Comp are two of the bikes we’ll discuss that can provide reliability and maneuverability to road cyclists on hills and around turns, regardless of speed.

 Our Picks for the 5 Best Road Bikes for Women